 3) Call or Text A Friend or Family Member

 If you’re feeling down about your ex or crush, then you’re giving them too much power over your life.
-Think about the other things that are going on – because there are far better things than them!
+So let it all out, feel your emotions in order to release them… Then think about the other things that are going on – because there are far better things than them!

 4) Get Reading, Learning or Researching